libretro/common-shaders/blurs/README.txt

     with bilinear sampling, so they're best reserved for reblurring an already- blurred input.

 Every blur expects linear filtering.
-Except for naive separable blurs, all require a pass scale of (1/(2^M)) for some M >= 0.
+Except for resize separable blurs, all require a pass scale of (1/(2^M)) for some M >= 0.
 That is, the output image has to have a 1:1 pixel:texel ratio with some mipmap of the input image, so use e.g. scaleN = "1.0" or scaleN = "0.25", not scaleN = "0.33" or scaleN = "2.0".